-And a lesson for us all, to embrace life’s turns, even if it’s different than what we have planned.
+And a lesson for us all, to embrace life’s turns, even if they're different than what we have planned.

 I live in New Jersey with my husband, 3 kids and 4 cats.
 When I'm not searching the surf for tumbled treasures, I love traveling, spending time with friends, volunteering with a local animal rescue, delivering food and happiness for my county's Meals at Home program and listening to Barry Manilow!

 I've been collecting sea glass for over ten years.
 In that time, I've had the pleasure of strolling along the sand, darting in and out of the surf, on beaches all over the world.
 Whenever I held a perfectly frosted piece of sea glass, I found myself thinking about its journey.
 Where did it come from?
 What did it see?
 When did it first drop into the water?
 How had it looked in its original form?
 Who had touched it?